allysonvasquez/Machine-Learning-Projects/README.md

 # Machine Learning Basics
 This repository will act as my roadmap through machine learning.
-I will be teaching myself through exercises, notes, & code that I take while reading and watching various videos.
+I will be teaching myself through projects, notes, & code that I take while reading and watching various videos.

 ### Materials Used
 * Book: [Python for Data Analysis](https://www.oreilly.com/library/view/python-for-data/9781491957653/)